Last Updated on March 4, 2022 by cmoarz

 Fish flakes are not the ideal food for African dwarf frogs as they dissolve quicker in water.
 As mentioned earlier, the African dwarf frog is a leisurely eater and may return to its food later.
 In the case of fish flakes, not only do they disintegrate, but they also lose their nutrition when dissolved into water.

 The best choice of feed for an African dwarf frog is frozen blood worms or live black worms.
-There is the occasional risk of fish hooks in live bloodworms that can injure your frog’s throat.
 Frozen blood worms or live black worms do not easily disintegrate like pellets or fish flakes.

 Other options to consider are finely chopped earthworms, frozen krill, live or frozen Gammarus, and frozen beef heart.